6thquake/react-material/docs/src/pages/demos/progress/progress.md

 **Determinate** indicators display how long an operation will take.

 **Indeterminate** indicators visualize an unspecified wait time.
-###  Progress with percentage
+## Progress with percentage
-It can use with a promise status by imitate promise 不知道为啥没显示，待改
+It can use with a percentage and accept promise status by imitate promise

 {{"demo": "pages/demos/progress/Progress.js"}}
 ## Circular